-With accessory delay, the window switches, moon roof (if equipped) and audio system may be used for up to ten minutes after the ignition switch is turned off or until any door is opened.
+With accessory delay, the audio system and other electrical features may be used for up to ten minutes after the ignition switch is turned off or until any door is opened.

 GENERAL AUDIO INFORMATION

 Radio frequencies:

 AM and FM frequencies are established by the Federal Communications Commission (FCC) and the Canadian Radio and Telecommunications Commission (CRTC).
 Those frequencies are: